 By integrating these practices into your content creation workflow, you'll significantly improve the accessibility of your website and documents, making them usable and enjoyable for a wider audience.

 College of Southern Maryland strives to ensure that its services are accessible to people with disabilities.
-College of Southern Maryland has invested resources to help ensure that its website is made easier to use and more accessible for people with disabilities, with the strong belief that website accessibility efforts assist all users and that every person has the right to live with dignity, equality, comfort, and independence.
+CSM strives to ensure that its services are accessible to people with disabilities and has invested resources to help ensure that its website is made easier to use and more accessible for people with disabilities, with the strong belief that website accessibility efforts assist all users and that every person has the right to live with dignity and independence.